grpc/proposal/A75-xds-aggregate-cluster-behavior-fixes.md

 This incorrectly-perceived requirement led us to a design whereby each of a cluster's priorities could have its configuration come from a different underlying cluster.
-This in turn meant that features like circuit breaking ([gRFC A32][A32]), outlier detection ([gRFC A50][A50]), and stateful session affinity ([gRFC A55][A55]) were designed to work only within a specific priority rather than working across all priorities within a cluster.
-This limitation has caused problems for stateful session affinity and is likely a source of friction for the other features as well.
+This in turn meant that features like outlier detection ([gRFC A50][A50]) and stateful session affinity ([gRFC A55][A55]) were designed to work only within a specific priority rather than working across all priorities within a cluster.
+This limitation has caused problems for stateful session affinity and is likely a source of friction for outlier detection as well.

 This design describes how we are going to change our aggregate cluster implementation to solve these problems.

 ### Related Proposals:
 * [A37: xDS Aggregate and Logical DNS Clusters][A37]
-* [A32: gRPC xDS circuit breaking][A32]
 * [A50: gRPC xDS Outlier Detection Support][A50]
 * [A55: xDS-Based Stateful Session Affinity for Proxyless gRPC][A55]
 * [A56: Priority LB policy][A56]
 * [A74: xDS Config Tears (pending)][A74]

 [A37]: A37-xds-aggregate-and-logical-dns-clusters.md
-[A32]: A32-xds-circuit-breaking.md
 [A50]: A50-xds-outlier-detection.md
 [A55]: A55-xds-stateful-session-affinity.md
 [A56]: A56-priority-lb-policy.md